-Components covered: this document covers the Java ES components that are distributed with and installed by the Java ES installer.
+Components covered: this document covers the Java ES components that are distributed with and installed by the Java ES installer, including components that were installed by earlier versions of the Java ES installer and are now maintained by applying Java ESAccumulated patch clusters or individual patches with the java_es-5 keyword.
 It does not provide information about Java ES components that are distributed and installed in other ways.